CodelyTV/figma-plugin-skeleton/README.md

     - Remove the Jest dependency: `npm uninstall -D jest`
     - `package.json`: Remove the `scripts.test` property
 6. Install your plugin in your Figma App: `Figma menu` > `Plugins` > `Development` > `Import plugin from manifest…`
-7. Develop in a continuos feedback loop with the watcher (it already takes into account your `tsconfig.json`): `tsc --watch`
+7. Develop in a continuos feedback loop with the watcher (it already takes into account your `tsconfig.json`): `npm run dev`
 8. Star this repository 🌟😊

 ☝️ You will find the entrypoint that Figma will execute in the [`src/figma-entrypoint.ts`](src/figma-entrypoint.ts) which is intended to represent the interaction with the Figma UI, leaving the logic of your plugin to the [`src/UseCase.ts`](src/UseCase.ts) class 🤟